-A general banking reserve of USD15.3m (2019 - USD15.4m) has been set aside as an appropriation of retained earnings to cater for future potential losses in the loan portfolio in line with the provisions laid down in the Bank of Mauritius Guideline on Credit Impairment Measurement and Income Recognition.
+A general banking reserve of USD15.9m (2020 - USD15.3m) has been set aside as an appropriation of retained earnings to cater for future potential losses in the loan portfolio in line with the provisions laid down in the Bank of Mauritius Guideline on Credit Impairment Measurement and Income Recognition.

-Net impairment (charge)/reversal on financial assets stood at USD(0.3)m (2019 - USD0.2m), which is calculated under IFRS 9 'Financial Instruments' methodology.
-The increase is largely reflecting the negative impact of the future economic guidance ("FEG") in the IFRS 9 model due to the Covid-19 pandemic.
+Net impairment reversal/(charge) on financial assets stood at USD0.5m (2020 - USD(0.3m)), which is calculated under IFRS 9 'Financial Instruments' methodology.
+The variance can be explained by the release in ECL for one of the largest corporate clients and lower asset balances.